Styling with Themes

 Last updated

-The Theme Builder provides a way to make stylistic changes that apply across your entire application.
+The provides a way to make stylistic changes that apply across your entire application.
 This allows for consistent styling throughout a web app, and it also makes it easy to see how different combinations of styling components look when used together.
 In this document, we'll discuss:

-In Airkit, web apps are made out of component parts called Web Controls, and each Web Control has visual properties, including (just to name a few) size, position, and padding.
+In Airkit, web apps are made out of component parts called , and each Web Control has visual properties, including (just to name a few) size, position, and padding.
 In the Theme Builder, you can set customized defaults for these properties, and any changes you make will apply both to any future instances where those Web Controls are added as well as retroactively: existing Web Controls previously styled according to the old default will immediately take the form specified by the new default.
-Setting customized defaults is done by defining Variants.
+Setting customized defaults is done by defining .

 If you're not familiar with CSS classes, you might compare Web Controls and Variants to dinnerware.
 Plates, cups, and forks are all like different web controls: they each have a particular function and this is reflected in aspects of their appearance.
 However, not all plates look the same.
 A square red plate and a round blue plate are both capable of serving as plates, but are simply styled differently.
 If you are deciding whether to set your table with your blue plates or your red plates, this is like choosing between different Variants of plates.